8 April 2022

 This method of financing is aimed at people who have savings but whose beliefs led them to think that investing in real estate was reserved only for a certain elite.

 The model proposes to the investor to be an owner a share of a building or property, up to a financial participation.
-At SIPA crowd immo, for example, the entry ticket is around CHF 49’000.
+At SIPA Crowd Immo , for example, the entry ticket is around CHF 49’000.

 For each operation, we create a dedicated limited company.
 A limited number of investors acquire a part of this company.
 In this way, our clients become shareholders of the company and thus indirectly co-owners of the building.